Skip to content

 Building weather into a model

 Add wind speed, temperature, and precipitation as features to any totals model.
 The signal is real, additive, and stable across seasons.
-You can experiment with weather inputs in our model builder and validate against historical totals to see exactly how much each weather variable shifts your projection.
+You can experiment with weather inputs in the Shark Snip Builder and validate against historical totals to see exactly how much each weather variable shifts your projection.
 Compare your weather-adjusted total to the live market, and if your edge is bigger than -110 juice, you have a bet.

 Bottom line